AckerlyXu/heima/articles/hdinsight/hdinsight-component-versioning.md

 * **No support for Azure Data Lake Store as primary storage**.
 You can still use Azure Data Lake Store as add-on storage with HDInsight Premium clusters.

 ### Pricing and SLA
-For information on pricing and SLA for HDInsight Premium, see [HDInsight pricing](/pricing/details/hdinsight/).
+For information on pricing and SLA for HDInsight Premium, see [HDInsight pricing](https://www.azure.cn/pricing/details/hdinsight/).

 ## Hadoop components available with different HDInsight versions
 Azure HDInsight supports multiple Hadoop cluster versions that can be deployed at any time.
 Each version choice creates a specific version of the Hortonworks Data Platform (HDP) distribution and a set of components that are contained within that distribution.
 The component versions associated with HDInsight cluster versions are itemized in the following table.
 Note that the default cluster version used by Azure HDInsight is currently 3.5, and, as of 02/17/2017, based on HDP 2.5.

-> [AZURE.NOTE]
+> [!NOTE]
 > The default version from the service may change without notice.
 We recommend that you specify the version when you create clusters using .NET SDK/Azure PowerShell and Azure CLI, if you have a version dependency.
 >
 >